 Steven Levine, DO

-Dr. Levine received his beacheor of arts degree in psychology from Marietta College.
-He continued on to medical school and graduated from the Kirksville College of Osteopathic Medicine.
-He interned and completed his family medicine residency at JFK Hospital (UMDNJ/SOM).
-After completing a family medicine faculty development course at Michigan State University, he joined his grandfather and father in their family practice in Bayonne, NJ, and he later practiced with his brother and cousin until 2015 and retired from that office.
+He received his beacheor of arts degree in psychology from Marietta College, then attended medical school at Kirksville College of Osteopathic Medicine.
+He interned and completed his family medicine residency at Kennedy Hospital (UMDNJ/SOM).
+After completing a family medicine faculty development course at Michigan State University, he joined his grandfather and father in their family practice in Bayonne, NJ, and later practiced with his brother and cousin there until he retired from that office in 2015.